UAE weather forecast for the next five days

-The National Centre of Meteorology, NCM, has released a weather forecast report for the coming five days.
-The prediction is that the week will be partly cloudy with a probability of some convective clouds formations.
+Sea: Rough westward, becoming moderate in general by evening and night in the Arabian Gulf and slight to moderate in Oman Sea.

-Following is the detailed weather forecast for the coming five days: Friday: Fair to partly cloudy over some areas with a probability of some convective clouds formation over Eastward moutons by afternoon.
+Sunday: Humid in the morning northward and partly cloudy at times with formation of clouds over mountains by afternoon.

-Wind: Light to moderate Southeasterly to Northeasterly freshening at times, with a speed of 18 - 30, reaching 38 km/hr.
+Wind: Light to moderate northwesterly winds westward and easterly eastward of the country, freshening at times, causing blowing dust, with a speed of 20 – 30, reaching 38 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.

+Monday: Humid in the morning with a probability of fog or mist formation, becoming partly cloudy over some areas with a chance of convective clouds eastward by afternoon.

-Wind: Light to moderate Southwesterly to Northwesterly freshening at times, with a speed of 18 – 28, reaching 38 km/hr.
+Wind: Light to moderate easterly to northeasterly and northerly freshening at time, causing blowing dust, with a speed of 20 – 30, reaching 40 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.

-Sunday: Hot to very hot during daytime and fair in general, partly cloudy eastward.
+Tuesday: Fair to partly cloudy, with a probability of some cloud formation over mountains eastward by afternoon.

-Wind: Light to moderate Southwesterly to Northwesterly freshening at times, with a speed of 18 – 28, reaching 38 km/hr.
+Wind: Moderate to fresh Northwesterly westward and easterly eastward, causing blowing dust, with a speed of 20 – 30 km/hr, reaching 40 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.